karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 {% include figure image_path="/assets/images/architecture-vc-business-process.png" caption="_VeteranCrowd core business process._" popup=true %}

-This drawing is a high-level design artifact that encapsulates the core business process of the VeteranCrowd application.
+This drawing is part of a high-level design artifact that encapsulates the core business process of the VeteranCrowd application.
 Using the terminology we developed [above](#design-artifacts), it's more of a _sketch_ than a _diagram_, and it's intended to raise questions rather than answer them.

 Some key questions asked at this level: